 The highest priority is to make a quick and safe recovery of an enrolled wanderer in the shortest time possible.
 In addition, this program can reduce the time and cost of a traditional search from hours to minutes.
 Nationally, the average recovery of clients enrolled in this program is about 30 minutes.

 The Madison County Sheriff’s Office is now accepting applications from interested caregivers or families of loved ones that they may want to enroll into this program.
 There are affordable costs and monthly battery fees that will be explained when an interested party inquires.
 The entire program is non-profit.

-If you would like to learn more about this program or make a donation, please fill out our online form.
-A qualified Project Lifesaver member of the Sheriff’s Office will contact you if a return number is provided.
+If you would like to learn more about this program or make a donation, please contact Sergeant Feola at (315) 366-2591.
+If there is a person you believe may benefit from this program, fill out our online form and a qualified Project Lifesaver member of the Sheriff’s Office will contact you if a return number is provided.